 - While applying, avoid using an existing ad network.

-- Media.net doesn’t list traffic conditions to apply, but requires a quality site.
+- Media.net doesn’t list traffic conditions, but it does require a quality site.

 - You need a website with helpful content before you apply to Media.net.